catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

 #### Soft link (Symbolic link) vs Hard link
 Soft link is a pointer(file) to the original file (similar to windows shortcut)\
 Smaller file size compared to the original file\
+Link across file systems: If you want to link files across the file systems, you can only use symlinks/soft links\
 Inode number of soft link is different from that of the original file
 ``` bash
    inode #100 <------ originalfile